 The CRM-AVG simulation has too many hydrometeors along the entire characteristic curve of the histogram relative to the CRM case, but this is especially evident at low levels and for radar reflectivity factor greater than 0 dBZ.
 Hydrometeros in this height and reflectivity range are attributed to low-level drizzle and rain (Marchand et al., 2009), and the overestimation of hydrometeor occurrence in this mode in the CRM-AVG simulation relative to the CRM case would imply that there is too much precipitation in the CRM-AVG case.
 However, these cases were drawn from the same CRM simulation and by construction the precipitation fraction at each level in each large-scale gridbox (number of subcolumns containing precipitation divided by total number of subcolumns) is consistent between the two cases.
-This emphasizes the need to account for subgrid variability in condensate amounts in order to be able to draw conclusions from simulator comparisons.
+This emphasizes the need to account for subgrid variability in condensate amounts (especially precipitation) in order to be able to draw correct conclusions from simulator comparisons.

 The MRO-AVG has even larger hydrometeor occurrence along the characteristic curve than the CRM-AVG simulation, especially for low-level hydrometeors with radar reflectivity greater than 0 dBZ.
 This suggests that the MRO-AVG simulation has even more widespread precipitation than the already too high CRM-AVG simulation.
-This is likely true in the MRO-AVG simulation due to the simple treatment of precipitation subcolumn generation used here, in which precipitation is not constrained by the actual precipitation fraction, but assigned to any level in a column in which the precipitation fraction is non-zero and contains cloud in the current column or precipitation in the column above.
+This is due to the simple treatment of precipitation subcolumn generation used in MRO-AVG, in which precipitation is not constrained by the actual precipitation fraction, but assigned to any level in a column in which the precipitation fraction is non-zero and contains cloud in the current column or precipitation in the column above.
 This likely leads to an overestimation of precipitation occurrence (suggested by the single-column example shown in Figure 1), and this is consistent with the overestimation of hydrometeors with large radar reflectivity factor shown here.
 Di Michele et al. (2012) demonstrate considerable sensitivity of simulated radar reflectivity (using a different simulator) to different approaches of generating precipitation subcolumns.
-Yuying Zhang and Stephen Klein have been working on an improvement to this treatment of precipitation that constrains the generated subcolumn precipitation to a precipitation fraction diagnosed from the model.
-Results from their own sensitivity tests to their improvements are in preparation, and it will be interesting to see how these changes affect the sensitivity to subgrid-scale variability shown here.
+The bottom panel of Figure 2 also shows two additional methods of treating the generation of precipitation subcolumns.
+The MRO-AVG-PCLD simulation restricts precipitation to only those levels within each subcolumn that contain cloud (this is the current treatment in the operational COSP code), and the MRO-AVG-PADJ simulation first distributes precipitation in the same manner as the MRO-AVG simulation described above, and then either removes or adds precipitating cells as needed to match the prescribed precipitation fraction at each level.
+The MRO-AVG-PCLD simulation has less precipitating hydrometeors relative to the CRM and CRM-AVG simulations, consistent with the widespread removal of precipitation that results from only considering cloudy cells.
+The MRO-AVG-PCLD simulation appears to agree better with the full CRM simulation than the CRM-AVG simulation (which has exact overlap), but this is due to the cancellation of errors that result from too many hydrometeors along the characteristic curve due to the homogeneous condensate amounts and too few precipitating hydrometeors due to the removal of precipitation from non-cloudy levels.
+The adjustment of precipitating columns to match the precipitation fraction in the MRO-AVG-PADJ simulation reduces the differences relative to the full CRM simulation substantially.
+The sensitivity to the generation of the precipitation subcolumns demonstrated here highlight the importance of including a realistic treatment of precipitation in any subcolumn generation scheme used with the radar simulator.

 Figure 2: Simulated CloudSat radar reflectivity factor with height histogram for the Tropical Warm Pool region.
+Two additional simulations are included here to demonstrate the sensitivity to the treatment of precipitation (see text).